Sorry, you need to enable JavaScript to visit this website.

 Contact points for youth and youth information and counselling structures

-Youth information has been recognized as a specific field in youth work since 2001.
-There was a separate system of youth information centres, which in 2014 were merged with career guidance centres (career guidance was transferred to the Unemployment Insurance Fund in 2018).
-In 2023, there were 16 centralised publicly financed centres in all counties.
-The regional youth guidance centres, called Pathfinder centres (Rajaleidja), provide information and counselling for young people up to 26 years.
+Youth information has been recognised as a specific field within youth work since 2001.
+A separate system of youth information centres existed until 2014, when they were merged with career guidance centres (career guidance was subsequently transferred to the Unemployment Insurance Fund in 2018).
+As of 2026, there are 18 publicly financed Pathfinder centres (Rajaleidja) operating in all counties, providing information and counselling for young people up to the age of 26.

-There are also dedicated websites available for the provision of youth information:
+Dedicated websites for the provision of youth information include:

-The centres and youth information activities are receiving annual public funding.
+These centres and youth information activities receive annual public funding.

 Youth-targeted information campaigns about democratic rights and democratic values